react-native-oh-library/usage-docs/en/react-native-thumbnail.md

 The following code shows the basic use scenario of the repository:

-> [!WARNING] The name of the imported repository remains unchanged.<br/>
+> [!WARNING] The name of the imported repository remains unchanged.<br>
-> [!TIP] the example depend on react-native-image-picker library，see [@react-native-oh-tpl/react-native-image-picker document](https://gitee.com/react-native-oh-library/usage-docs/blob/master/en/react-native-image-picker.md) to introduce.
+> [!TIP] The example depends on the react-native-image-picker library, see the [@react-native-oh-tpl/react-native-image-picker document](https://gitee.com/react-native-oh-library/usage-docs/blob/master/en/react-native-image-picker.md) for introducing.
 ```js
 import React from 'react';
 import { StyleSheet, Text, View, TouchableOpacity, Image } from 'react-native';